2016 24 Hours of Daytona: Morning to early afternoon

 The No. 67 Ford of Stefan Mücke stalled off the circuit in the center of the Bus Stop chicane in the early morning necessitating the 18th caution.
 Around this time, teams began to decide who would run the rest of the event.
 Sharp got ESM back onto the same lap as the top five and into second overall.
 Tracy Krohn's stall prompted the 19th caution since his Audi required recovery to the pit lane.
-A sequence of pit stops promoted AER' Christian Fittipaldi to the lead, which he maintained when racing resumed.
+A sequence of pit stops promoted AXR's Christian Fittipaldi to the lead, which he maintained when racing resumed.
 One lap later, Derani overtook Jordan Taylor for second, as García ceded the No. 3 Corvette's hold on second in GTLM by taking a drive-through penalty for pit lane speeding.
-Derani overtook Fittipaldi of AER for the lead at the start of the 19th hour.
+Derani overtook Fittipaldi of AXR for the lead at the start of the 19th hour.
 Corvette Racing returned to first and second in GTLM with Milner and the recovering García bump drafting each other to pass Makowiecki's No. 912 Porsche.
 The third-placed GTLM No. 911 Porsche entered the garage with a faulty left-rear driveshaft, as the No. 85 JDC/Miller car had a change of front toe link at a pit stop.

 Patrick Lindsey's No. 73 PPM car had a front axle failure exiting the fifth corner and slowed en route to the pit lane.
 He asked a guard to open a gate for access to the infield via an exit road on the circuit to avoid a caution.
 Lindsey negotiated his way past stationary vehicles, temporary structures and spectators to his garage.
 Van Gisbergen was faster than Marco Seefried's No. 44 Magnus Audi and used a better corner exit to pass him for the GTD lead.
-At the front, Derani was relieved by Van Overbeek in the ESM Ligier.
+At the front, Derani was relieved by Van Overbeek in the ESM Ligier-Honda.
 Angelelli for WTR caught and passed Van Overbeek in slower traffic to reclaim first position in the 20th hour.
 Van Overbeek was able to maintain the pace of Angelelli and prevented the latter from pulling away.